Can I Eat Potatoes If I Am a Diabetic

 Foods that have carbohydrates with a low glycemic index value (55 or less) digest, absorb, and metabolize more slowly than those with a high glycemic index score.
-This results in a lower and slower rise in your blood sugar levels and, therefore, your insulin levels.
+This results in a lower and slower rise in your blood sugar levels and, therefore, your Fat Storing Hormone levels.

-If you're diabetic, or even have prediabetes, it’s essential for your health that you minimize your blood sugar levels, which will in turn reduce your insulin levels.
+If you're diabetic, or even have prediabetes, it’s essential for your health that you minimize your blood sugar levels, which will in turn reduce your Fat Storing Hormone levels.
 This means potatoes of all kinds are off limits for you.

 This Is The Ideal Amount Of Carbohydrates To Eat If You’re A Diabetic

 If I were a diabetic, I would want to keep my carbohydrates under 20 grams per day.
-This will keep your blood glucose and insulin levels low enough to potentially reverse your type 2 diabetes.
+This will keep your blood glucose and Fat Storing Hormone levels low enough to potentially reverse your type 2 diabetes.
 Of course, this means a healthy low carbohydrate ketogenic diet is the best choice for you.

 Contrast that with what the American Diabetic Association recommends: 135 to 230 grams of carbohydrates each and every day!
 Eating this level of carbs will skyrocket your blood glucose levels, cause weight gain, and create diabetes, not help to correct it like a low carbohydrate diet would.

 Research shows that low carbohydrate diets will improve your blood sugars, and improve your A1C level.
 A1C is a measurement of your average blood sugars over a three-month period.
 This is excellent news if you’re a type 2 diabetic; you may be able to reduce or even eliminate medications you’re taking for diabetes.
 But please, make sure you work with your doctor.